RuchiTanmay/bseindia/README.md

-# BSElib 1.0
+# BSElib 0.1

-Python Library to get publicly available data on new NSE india website.
+Python Library to get publicly available data on new BSE india website.

 Release Notes
 * Compatible and Tested with Python 3.9 and above